-In September 2001, the DoD established the MMRP to address hazards associated with munitions and explosives of concern (MEC) within areas no longer used for operational range activities.
+In September 2001, the DoD established the MMRP to address hazards associated with munitions and explosives of concern within areas no longer used for operational range activities.
 These training areas that are no longer used as operational ranges are called munitions response areas.
 Munitions response areas often contain one or more discrete munitions response sites (Andersen AFB 2007a).
 In December 2001, Congress passed the National Defense Authorization Act.
-This Act required the DoD to develop an initial inventory of areas not located within operational ranges (i.e., active or inactive ranges) that are known or suspected to contain MEC.
+This Act required DoD to develop an initial inventory of areas not located within operational ranges (i.e., active or inactive ranges) that are known or suspected to contain munitions or explosives of concern.

 As part of this inventory process, the DoD is coordinating with GEPA to conduct preliminary assessments and site inspections of areas of concern on Guam (GEPA 2009).
-As a result of these efforts, several munitions response areas on Guam have been identified to date.
-The munitions response areas include, but are not necessarily limited to, the following locations:
+As a result of these efforts, the following munitions response areas on Guam have been identified to date: